pshrmn/curi/README.md

 [package](/packages/curi) + [source](/packages/curi/src) + [documentation](/packages/curi/docs)

-`curi` provides the core routing functionality.
+The `curi` package provides the core routing functionality for the application.
 It is used to create a configuration object using a `history` object and a `routes` array.

 ```js
 const history = createBrowserHistory();